Shopify/polaris/polaris.shopify.com/content/components/inline.md

 ## Related components

-- To create the large-scale structure of pages, [use the Columns](https://polaris.shopify.com/components/columns) and [Tile component](https://polaris.shopify.com/components/tile)
+- To create the large-scale structure of pages, [use the Columns component](https://polaris.shopify.com/components/columns)
-- To display elements vertically, [use AlphaStack](https://polaris.shopify.com/components/alphastack)
+- To display elements vertically, [use the AlphaStack component](https://polaris.shopify.com/components/alphastack)